 The shorter people spend on your website, the less you rank Google searches.

 Google will assume that the high bounce rate is caused by poor user experience.

 The Importance Of Google Analytics

-In order to measure UX signals, a great tool to use is Google analytics.
+To measure UX signals, a great tool to use is Google analytics.
 This tool can be used in addition to Google’s search console.